 - Connecticut: Residential Property Condition Disclosure Report

-- Delaware: Seller’s Disclosure Of Real Property Condition Report
+- Delaware: Seller’s Disclosure of Real Property Condition Report

-- Hawaii: Hawaii Seller’s Disclosure Statement
+- Georgia: Seller’s Property Disclosure Statement

 - Idaho: Property Condition Disclosure Form